 Boston, MA 02114

-The Drawing will be live-streamed over the Internet; instructions for locating and joining the stream will be published on the CXC and raffle websites a few days before the Drawing is held.
+The Drawing will be live-streamed over the Internet; instructions for locating and joining the stream will be published on the CXC and Raffle websites and emailed to all ticket buyers a few days before the Drawing is held.

 Winners will be notified!!!

 We want you to know that this Raffle has expenses associated with it, which means that not all of the money taken in by Climate XChange for a Raffle ticket goes directly to Climate XChange for its charitable and educational purposes.
 Some of these expenses are not subject to our choice while others involve conscious trade-offs on our part.
 For more information, click here.